BasakK6/hive_cache_manager/README.md

       minSdkVersion localProperties.getProperty('flutter.minSdkVersion').toInteger()
   ```
 * If you find any improvements, consider contributing to this project.
-All the contributions are welcome & appreciated!
+Contributions are welcome & appreciated!
 Github link: [hive_cache_manager](https://github.com/BasakK6/hive_cache_manager).
 * Lastly, please give a like & star if you find this package helpful 💫

 ### Licence